wheaney/social-freedom/README.md

   * Clearing/archiving news feed entries based on account preferences
   * Probably something to monitor account costs and notify user account if certain thresholds are hit?

+# Deployments
+There needs to be a way for code changes to the infrastructure (federal or user) to get propagated out to all AWS accounts.
+This can probably be done by creating a Code pipeline within AWS accounts, CodeBuild can be hooked into the GitHub repo and run the relevant CDK command, etc...